I need health insurance now. Can I sign up for a plan under the Affordable Care Act (ACA)?

 And if I don't live in one of these states and don't qualify with a life-changing event?

-The Centers for Medicare & Medicaid Services (CMS), which oversees HealthCare.gov, is evaluating the idea of a special open enrollment for the marketplace, according to an agency spokesperson.
+The Centers for Medicare & Medicaid Services (CMS), which oversees HealthCare.gov, is evaluating the idea of a special open enrollment for the marketplace, according to a March 23 statement from an agency spokesperson.

 AARP sent a letter to Congress on March 25 asking for a nationwide special open enrollment period: “Access to affordable health care coverage is more important now than ever,” said Nancy LeaMond, AARP's executive vice president and chief advocacy and engagement officer.
 “We continue to strongly support a national special open enrollment period (SEP) to allow those without insurance in this country to get covered.
 Many state-based exchanges have already enacted these special enrollment periods, but we urge Congress and the Administration to act to ensure that access to coverage be available nationwide."